alabamenhu/UserTimezone/README.md

 ```

 The returned string does *not* apply a metazone.
-If you wish to show a user-facing string like, e.g., "Central Europe Time", you should use the appropriate functions from `Intl::DateTime` (NYI, might go into `DateTime::*`, haven't decided yet ^_^).
+If you wish to show a user-facing string like, e.g., "Central European Time", you should use the appropriate functions from `Intl::DateTime` (NYI, might go into `DateTime::*`, haven't decided yet ^_^).

 For Mac OS and most *nix systems, the region is accurately grabbed from `/etc/localtime` if it exists.
 Currently timezones indicated by the `$TZ` environmental variable are ignored, but will eventually be supported.

 For Windows, the ID should be acceptable and better than a GMT offset, but may occasionally be suboptimal.
 This is because Windows uses its own custom timezone identifiers that do not have a one-to-one relationship with Olsen IDs.
 The Windows timezone ID is combined with the Windows GeoID to provide a best-guess that should generally be accurate.